prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_proxy/README.md

 This module is a part of the `jupyter-matlab-proxy` package and it enables access to MATLAB in a web browser from your Jupyter environment.

-This functionality is requires the following packages:
+This functionality requires the following packages:
 | Package | Description |
 |----|----|
 | [matlab-proxy](https://github.com/mathworks/matlab-proxy) | Provides infrastructure to launch MATLAB and connect to it from a web browser.|